 The water treatment plant in Granville (France) receives raw water pumped from a river.
 The water is stored in an elevated reservoir before being treated at the plant.
 This means that the pipe that carries the water to the plant reaches a pressure of 1.2 bar.

 Later, the water is stored in a pre-treatment tank.
 Therefore, a motorized valve is used to break the pressure of the raw water pipe and regulate the flow of entry to the plant.

 This valve works partially closed, restricting the passage of water, which produces noise and wear on the valve itself.

-The solution has been to install the turbine in bypass with the motorized inlet valve.
-It is a PAT (Pump used as Turbine) type turbine.
-In this way the valve remains closed and all the flow passes through the turbine to produce energy.
-The valve is only used during maintenance work on the turbine.
+The solution has been to install the water turbine in bypass with the motorized inlet valve.
+It is a PAT (Pump used as Turbine).
+In this way the valve remains closed and all the flow passes through the water turbine to produce energy.
+The valve is only used during maintenance work on the water turbine.

 The generated power is 7kw working with a flow of 95 liters / second and a pressure drop of 1 bar.
 Therefore the efficiency of conversion of hydraulic energy to electrical energy is 75%.